kokkos/kokkos-core-wiki/HierarchicalParallelism.md

 When using the Intel compiler for example, the vector level loop will be internally decorated with
 \lstinline|#pragma ivdep|, telling the compiler to ignore assumed vector dependencies.

-\subsection{Restricting execution to a single executor}
+### 8.4.3 Restricting execution to a single executor

 As stated above, a kernel is a parallel region with respect to threads (and vector lanes) within a team.
 This means that global memory accesses outside of the respective nested levels potentially have to be protected against repetitive execution.